Child Sexual Exploitation & Runaways

 The service delivers local training and workshops on sexual exploitation to young people and professionals.
 Workers are also able to offer support to parents whose children are at risk of exploitation, particularly around online safety.

-The service is represented on Torbay's Sexual Exploitation & Runaways Forum (“SERF”).
+The service is represented on Torbay's Sexual Exploitation & Runaways Forum and Torbay’s CSE Steering Group.
 We are also represented at the Peninsula wide sexual exploitation working group.
 The service is a member of the National Working Group for sexually exploited children and young people.